make-03/SunsetWebinterfaceMiddleware/README.md

 ## List of changes + working features:

+* [04.12.2019] added function to copy example code to clip board when viewing "Programmbeispiele" in the Webinterface (updated `ffapl-sidenav-init.js`)
+* [04.12.2019] updated unique id generation in javascript; now generates random 20 digit hexadecimal string at the end instead of random 21 alphanumerical symbols
+* [04.12.2019] updated Impressum
+* [04.12.2019] updated comments and removed redundant ones

+---

+* [27-11-2019] Webinterface now works with Firefox, Chrome, Chromium based Browsers and Edge (Internet Explorer NOT supported anymore!)
+* [27-11-2019] added @PreDestroy methods to properly shutdown the application (even with running threads and sunset processes)
+* [27-11-2019] moved configutation of ThreadPool to external `threadpoolconfig.properties` file
+* [27-11-2019] updated `sunset_shutdown.bat` file to shutdown the SpringBoot Application and all of its subprocesses (currently not a "graceful" shutdown)
+* [27-11-2019] added Error400 and Error405 to CustomErrorController

+---

 * [20-11-2019] saving code in browser now works with newer versions of Edge/IE
 * [20-11-2019] added option to stop SpringBoot Application by storing PID of Application Context in local file (`./bin/shutdown.pid`) and then executing a *bat-file which kills the specific process (different commands for Windows and Linux!)
 * [20-11-2019] added `sunset_shutdown.bat` file